Pokerek/website/README.md

    Markdown** to convert text wrote in Markdown format.
 -  Character sequence function to activate admin panel like in old arcane game.
    Just click on _Logo_ and write your secret code.

-#### In progress:

--  I write admin panel with login and create edit form for post.
+-  I write admin panel with login and create/edit form for post in my journal.

 ## Quick start